ToolJet/ToolJet/docs/docs/widgets/tabs.md

 ### Hide tab

 It allows you to hide all the tab titles defined in the Tabs property above.
-It accepts boolean values which can also be set using the toggle option or programmatically by clicking on the FX button.
+It accepts boolean values which can also be set using the toggle option or programmatically by clicking on the **`fx`** button.

 ### Render only active tab